agrawalsajal02/Entry-Management-Portal/README.md

  1) **Want to meet someone from Office**
 	* Hover over the Guest option in Navigation bar and select Check-in
-   	* Fill The details name, Email , Phone
+   	* Fill The details Name, Email , Phone
    	* In the Field of Host Name , Fill Full Host Name (see Available Host Name For reference)
-   	* Click submit
+   	* Click Submit
     * It Will send Your Meeting Request To the Host

    2) **Want to Check Out**
        1) Hover over the Guest option in Navigation bar and select Check-out
-       2) Find YOur Name
+       2) Find Your Name
-       3) Click checkout Button
+       3) Click Checkout Button
        4) This will Send You email and sms , on your Provided Phone number and email about details about todays Visit at summergeek

 ###  If you are a Host